lecodeski/maple-font/README.md

 ### Simpified Chinese, Traditional Chinese and Japanese

-The CN version (Based on [Resource Han Rounded](https://github.com/CyanoHao/Resource-Han-Rounded)) contails the glyphs of simplified and traditional Chinese, and Japanese, which are not as normal as most CN fonts.
-The CJK glyphs' spacing is much looser, which is more beautiful in scenarios such as multi-language display and table alignment.
+CN version based on [Resource Han Rounded](https://github.com/CyanoHao/Resource-Han-Rounded) provides complete character set support for Chinese development environments, including Simplified Chinese, Traditional Chinese, and Japanese.
+Meanwhile, the characteristic of perfect 2:1 alignment between Chinese and English allows this font to achieve a neat, uniform, beautiful, and comfortable appearance in scenarios such as multilingual display and Markdown tables.
+However, the spacing of Chinese characters is larger compared to other popular Chinese fonts.
 See details in [release notes](https://github.com/subframe7536/maple-font/releases/tag/cn-base) and [this issue](https://github.com/subframe7536/maple-font/issues/211).

 ![2-1.png](./resources/2-1.png)